The Honda CB500X: A Great All-Around Commuter and Adventure Bike

+The handling could be more precise.
 The second thing that is a little funky is the handling at times.
-For most riding you won't notice this.
+For most riding, you won't notice this.
 However, if you are in a turn and you hit a bump that compresses the fork, the bike seems to want to wallow.
 It is a little unnerving at first; once you get used to it you will realize it is there.
-But it seems to me the handling should be a little more precise.
+But it seems to me that the handling should be a little more precise.
 You won't notice this tendency off-road, but on pavement when I enter a driveway at a higher speed, I can feel it for sure.

-Overall the CB500X is a tremendous value.
+Overall, however, the CB500X is of tremendous value.
 As an alternative, I had looked at Honda's NC700X, because it has the adventure touring look, the 700 cc's would be a little more highway-worthy, and I understood its ride was extremely smooth.
-But for me the additional money wasn't enough to tip my hand for that bike.
+But for me, the additional money wasn't enough to tip my hand for that bike.
 If I was intending to do more highway riding, then the NC700x would be my choice; but as it is the 500 cc engine seems to do quite well.

-The light weight and simplicity of the motorcycle makes it a fun and enjoyable bike to own, especially if this is bike #2 and you have a Harley in the garage!
+The lightweight and simplicity of the motorcycle make it a fun and enjoyable bike to own, especially if this is bike #2 and you have a Harley in the garage!